Monte do Gozo

 Monte do Gozo (Hill of Joy) is a hill in Santiago de Compostela, Galicia, Spain.
 It is known for being the place where Christian pilgrims on the Camino de Santiago (Way of St. James) can get their first views of the three spires of their destination, the Cathedral of Santiago de Compostela.
-At 370 m, it could be the pilgrims' last hill and optional last stop before reaching the cathedral, with between one and two hour's walk still to go, and by tradition is where they cried out in rapture at finally seeing the end of their path.
+At 370 m, it could be the pilgrims' last hill and optional last stop before reaching the cathedral, with between one and two hours' walk still to go, and by tradition is where they cried out in rapture at finally seeing the end of their path.

 Monte do Gozo is about 4,5 kilometers (three miles) outside city centre, and is sometimes reachable by a 20-minute local bus ride in alternative to walking.
 It is less than a kilometer after the small hamlet of San Marcos.
 It rises 70 m above the trail before it and 110 m above the city.
 It is also a popular site for bicyclists.